 Every home will experience a clogged drain at some point in time.
 Clogged drains can be frustrating as it puts your sink or bathroom unusable until it’s fixed.

 Clogged drains are often caused by obstructions within the drainpipes.
 Removing the obstruction will clear the draining pipes and fixes the problem.

-Blocked toilets are more frustrating that clogged drains.
-Not only you will be forced to use a different toilet, the stench of the toilet itself will only worsen if left unclogged.
+Blocked toilets are more frustrating than clogged drains.
+Not only you will be forced to use a different toilet, but the stench of the toilet itself will also only worsen if left unclogged.

-Most people have the tendency to take the plumbing system within their home for granted.
+Most people have the tendency to take the plumbing system within their homes for granted.
 It’s only when plumbing problems arise that they realize how disruptive common plumbing problems are.
-If your problem does not need any specialized tools, then feel free to fix it yourself.
+If your situation does not need specialized tools, feel free to fix it yourself.
 However, there is no better solution than to call a plumber as soon as possible.
-An experienced plumber will be able to solve the current problem and help in preventing it from coming back again in the near future.
+An experienced plumber will be able to solve the current problem and help prevent it from returning in the near future.